The 2017 Ambassador Class at OSA Winter Leadership 6 February in Washington, D.C.

 As emerging leaders in the optics and photonics community, OSA Ambassadors will share their experiences and perspectives with students and early career professionals in the field.
 They will provide career advice, technical knowledge and mentorship through serving as a traveling lecturer

-for student chapters and local sections, supporting professional development events at local OSA meetings and engaging with their communities.
+for chapters and sections, supporting professional development events at OSA meetings and engaging with their communities.

 Three simple steps to apply:

-- Ensure you are a current OSA member.
+- Ensure you are a current OSA Early Career Professional or Recent Graduate member.

 - Complete the online application form

 - Email your current resume/CV to JMehltretter@osa.org

 Applications will be reviewed and selections will be made in July 2018.
 Applicants will be communicated the outcome of their application in July so chosen 2019 Ambassadors can attend FiO/LS.

 All program participants will receive a lifetime Ambassador distinction for their continuing efforts to serve the greater optics and photonics community.
 In addition to the lifetime distinction, OSA Ambassadors will serve for one year (January - December) and receive the following:

 - Support through the OSA Traveling Lecturer Program to visit student chapters and local sections throughout the world to share perspectives and knowledge as mentors; all ambassadors will be featured in the program listing.